jwmerrill/jwmerrill.github.io/_drafts/tracing-curves.md

 When an interface doesn't feel right, it's often because we have very deeply held intuitions about how it should work.
 It can be hard to put these feelings into words.
 I suspect this difficulty is part of what makes it so hard to solve some easy seeming interface problems.
 Computers don't share your intuitions.
 You have to figure out how to communicate with them very explicitly.

+Minor irritations accumulate over time.
+After months of using trace that worked like that, I felt about ready to shout at my computer: "If my mouse is near the curve, then the trace point should be near my mouse!"
+Moments like this are important for software developers.
+Once you've decided exactly what to shout at your computer, you know what you need to try to implement next.

-So anyway, the next idea was that we should just use the closest point on the curve to your mouse as the trace point.
+So what about just using the closest point to the cursor on the curve as the trace point?
 Here's how that feels:

 <div id="example2" class="trace-example">
   <div id="example2-container1" class="trace-example-panel">